SarthakRagwan/RISCV-Processor/README.md

 ---

-## Future Enhancements
+## Future Work
-- Pipelined implementation
+- Pipeline implementation
 - Hazard detection and forwarding
-- Support for additional RV32I instructions
+- Expanded RV32I instruction support
-- Performance optimization

 ---

-### Author
-Designed and implemented as a learning project to demonstrate **RISC-V processor architecture and Verilog-based CPU design**.
+**Note:** This project is intended for academic and learning purposes.